kovidgoyal/kitty/docs/kittens/ssh.rst

 The :code:`--kitten` argument can be specified multiple times, with directives from :file:`ssh.conf`.
 These are merged with :file:`ssh.conf` as if they were appended to the end of that file.
-It is important to specify the hostname as the first setting, otherwise the last hostname from :file:`ssh.conf` will be used.
+It is important to specify the :opt:`hostname <kitten-ssh.hostname>` as the first setting, otherwise the last :opt:`hostname <kitten-ssh.hostname>` from :file:`ssh.conf` will be used.

 .. note::